Part of BP investor case over Gulf spill dismissed

 The plaintiffs were led by the New York State Common Retirement Fund and four Ohio public pension funds.

-They claimed to have lost as much as 40 percent of their investments as BP's market value fell by more $91 billion (57 billion pounds) within six weeks of the April 20, 2010 explosion of the Deepwater Horizon drilling rig.
+They claimed to have lost as much as 40 percent of their investments as BP's market value fell by more $91 billion within six weeks of the April 20, 2010 explosion of the Deepwater Horizon drilling rig.

 The accident killed 11 people, and caused the largest offshore oil spill in U.S. history.